omega8cc/boa/docs/PHP.md

 **NOTE**: If the file doesn't exist, the system will create it and set it to the lowest available PHP version installed, not the system default version.
 This is to guarantee backward compatibility for instances installed before upgrading to BOA-4.1.3 when the default PHP version was 5.6.
 Otherwise, after the upgrade, the system would automatically switch such accounts to the new default PHP version, which is 8.1, and this could break most of the sites hosted, never before tested for PHP 8.1 compatibility.

-**IMPORTANT**: This file will affect only Drush on the command line and Drush in the Aegir backend, used for all tasks on hosted sites.
-It will not affect the PHP-CLI version used by Composer on the command line, because Composer is installed globally and not per Octopus account.
-Therefore, it will use the system default PHP version, which is, since BOA-5.0.0, PHP 8.1.
-This can be changed only by changing the system default `_PHP_CLI_VERSION` in the `/root/.barracuda.cnf` file and running a Barracuda upgrade.
+**IMPORTANT**: This file will affect Drush on the shell user command line, Drush in the Aegir backend, and also the PHP-CLI version used by Composer on the command line.